Be2daErtin/homebridge-VeraLite/README.md

 #Supported Devices
 The following devices have been tested:

+* VeraLite UI7 (Although it shoud work on Vera3 and VeraEdge)
-Fibaro Dimmer
+* Fibaro Dimmer
-Fibaro Dimmer 2
+* Fibaro Dimmer 2
-Aeon Gen5 6-in-1 Sensor
+* Aeon Gen5 6-in-1 Sensor

 #Known Issues
 The Aeon sensor seems to be partially supported.
 This could be due to functionality issues on the front-end apps.